More than Just Talk: The Purpose and Benefits of Meetings

 Meeting Purpose #6: Teaching

-Organizations that hold internal teaching and/or training sessions help team members maximize their performance by expanding their knowledge and skill sets.
-As we move into the New Age of Work, we believe that all great companies need to embrace investing in helping their employees acquire and develop their competencies to take on new experiences (and, in turn, become more valuable).
+Organizations that hold internal teaching or training sessions help team members maximize their performance by expanding their knowledge and skill sets.
+As we move into the new age of work, we believe that all great companies need to embrace investing in helping their team members acquire and develop their competencies to take on new experiences (and, in turn, become more valuable).

 At Ninety, we hold all sorts of teaching meetings, both one-offs and series.
 We always record these.
-Our long-term goal is to build a robust Learning Management System (LMS) not just for our employees but eventually for our clients, too.
+Our long-term goal is to build a robust Knowledge Sharing Tool not just for our team members but eventually for our clients, too.

 Meeting Purpose #7: Coaching